Stick-slip and convergence of feedback-controlled systems with Coulomb friction: Introduction

-This paper is intended to contribute to the analysis of feedback-controlled system convergence with Coulomb friction and, thus, to understanding of stick-slip cycles occurring in servo mechanisms.
-In order to keep the analysis as general as possible and to clarify the principal phenomenon, we have assumed the classical Coulomb friction law with discontinuity.
-This led us (unavoidably) to variable structure system dynamics, distinguishing between the modes of motion sticking and slipping.
+Despite the appearance of the few papers mentioned above, a clearly comprehensible analysis and explanation of the stick-slip behavior due to the integral feedback effect in the presence of Coulomb friction remains underexposed in the system and control literature.
+The main objective of this paper is in filling this gap.
+The work is dedicated to the contribution to the convergence analysis of the feedback-controlled systems in the presence of the Coulomb friction and, thus, to the understanding of stick-slip cycles that occur in servomechanisms.
+The main contributions can be highlighted as following: (i) we derive and describe the closed-form parameter-dependent stiction region encompassing equilibrium region, (ii) we prove that only asymptotic convergence to this region can be achieved and that with stick-slip oscillations.
+In order to keep the analysis general as possible and to clarify the principal phenomenon of frictional-driven stick-slip response, a classical Coulomb friction law with discontinuity is assumed.
+This (unavoidably) led to a variable-structure system dynamics, distinguishing between the modes of a motion sticking and slipping.
 At the same time, we show that all state trajectories always remain continuous and almost always differentiable (except finite switching between both modes).
-We provide theorems and identify the conditions to demonstrate the sticking region around zero equilibrium reachable and globally attractive.
-The main contribution of analysis is further reinforced by several illustrative numerical examples.
+We provide theorems and identify the conditions to demonstrate the sticking region around zero equilibrium to be reachable and globally attractive.
+The developed analysis is further reinforced by several illustrative numerical examples.